Focke-Wulf 1000x1000x1000

 The Focke-Wulf 1000x1000x1000, also known as Focke-Wulf Fw 239, was a twinjet bomber project for the Luftwaffe, designed by the Focke-Wulf aircraft manufacturing company during the last years of the Third Reich.

-Their designation meant that these bombers would be able to carry a bomb that weigh 1000 kg for a distance of 1000 km at a speed of 1000 km/h.
+Their designation meant that these bombers would be able to carry a bomb that weighed 1000 kg for a distance of 1000 km at a speed of 1000 km/h.

 History

 Focke-Wulf produced three different designs of the project that would have been powered by two Heinkel HeS 011 turbojet engines.
 The innovative-looking series of jet bombers was designed by H. von Halem and D. Küchemann.
 The project was cancelled because of the surrender of Nazi Germany.

 Variants

 The Focke-Wulf 1000x1000x1000 project had three different variants.
 All of them were twin-jet bombers that would be powered by two Heinkel-Hirth He S 011 turbojets.

 Fw 1000x1000x1000 A

 Jet-powered bomber project that looked conventional.
 It had thin wings, swept back at 35 degrees.